rhansen2/dyndao/README.md

 *MOTIVATION*

-Most ORMs are stuck in a relatively static state of affairs.
+Most ORMs perceive the database world as a static state of affairs.
 Go's relatively static nature further complicates this situation.
-Code generators alleviate some of the pain but in some situations, there is still much left to be desired.
+Code generators alleviate some of the pain but in some situations, there is still much left to be desired. dyndao is driven by the need and preference for schemas to be dynamic.
+By pursuing dynamic solutions to database problems, we can handle many situations more flexibly than otherwise possible.
+This does comes at a cost to performance.

 ORMs that are built on top of code generators cannot flexibly accommodate dynamic schema changes.
 See github.com/rbastic/dyndao/schema for how